chan467784971/CSCI3170ProjectGroup10/README.md

 `scp -r "Loca path" "linux1 path"`

-How to run the program properly
+How to run the program
 -------------------------------------------------------------------

 * Compile ->